01builders/eden-testnet/README.md

 - Changed default app home directory to `~/.eden-testnet`
 - Changed command name to `eden-testnet`

-It removed the following features:

-- Deleted rollback command until https://github.com/celestiaorg/go-header/pull/347 is stable and merged.

 ## Considerations

 While syncing from DA only, with the Eden testnet, you will experience a stale block sync at height **`2403026`**.